-The writing process itself is pretty exhausting really.
+The writing process itself is exhausting.
 Get that first draft out.
 Go back and find all the typos, grammar errors and factual inaccuracies.
 Check the rules on swear words in advertising to make sure you’re allowed to use that rude word.

-The tedium of getting content approved and then published, whether it’s online or in traditional print channels.
+The tedium of getting content approved and then published.
 And then when it’s out there, dealing with the shitty responses.
 Or even worse, the lack of response.

 Copywriting takes a lot of time.
 And it takes a lot of energy.
 And yet …

 Copywriting is undervalued

 Nope.
 Some professional wordsmith waves their magic pen over your brand identity and suddenly words come out which educate and entertain your audience.
 That persuade and influence them to connect with your brand and buy from you.
 Written in your brand’s tone of voice with clear calls to action.

-And let’s face it, the copywriter themselves is probably getting screwed quite hard on the freelancing site.
+And let’s face it, the copywriter is probably getting screwed quite hard on the freelancing site.
 Or if they work through an agency, what the client pays and what the copywriter gets will be very different.
 Because someone’s got to pay for the agency leadership team and all those admin costs.
 Yes, including that fancy office and those after-work drinks.

 In fact, copywriters are almost as chronically undervalued and overlooked as graphic designers.
 Most clients have little to no idea of the skill involved.
 They only care if it drives sales numbers.
 And to be fair, that brings us to our final point.